1857 Texas gubernatorial election: Background

+Campaign

-Runnels had won the Democratic party's nomination as a southern fire-eater and along with his candidate for Lieutenant Governor, Francis Lubbock they were generally considered the more radical ticket.
-Many of the Prominent Newspapers backed Runnels for the governorship with twenty-eight of them supporting Runnels, nine supporting Houston, and a few others were undecided, one Tyler paper declared, “The few Houston men in our ranks can do no harm; they cannot help him out of the ditch.”
+Most of the prominent newspapers backed Runnels for the governorship, with twenty-eight of them supporting Runnels, nine supporting Houston, and a few others were undecided.
+One Tyler paper declared, "The few Houston men in our ranks can do no harm; they cannot help him out of the ditch."

-Houston was the Class 2 Senator from Texas at the time and had earned the ire of many of his statesmen because of his opposition to the Kansas-Nebraska Act, and insistence on preservation of the Union above all else.
+Houston was the Class 2 Senator from Texas at the time and had earned the ire of many of his statesmen because of his opposition to the Kansas-Nebraska Act, and his insistence on preservation of the Union above all else.
 Houston campaigned tirelessly, making over 60 speeches, Houston campaigned heavily in East Texas in the summer of 1857, traveling in a buggy and speaking in Gilmer, Marshall, Henderson, Rusk and Tyler, among many other Piney Woods villages.

 A lot of Texans were less than pleased with Houston and his politics.
-One anti-Houston newspaper noted Sam “spoke nearly three hours.
+One anti-Houston newspaper noted Sam "spoke nearly three hours.
 His speech was a compound of abuse and egotism.
-Abusive without the merit of wit or sarcasm and egotistical without the sanction of historical truth.”
+Abusive without the merit of wit or sarcasm and egotistical without the sanction of historical truth."